BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 and we are calling each other liars and evil because it’s all become marketing, and we want to win; because we are lonely and empty and scared.
 And we are led to believe winning will change all that.
 But there is no winning -- Charlie Kaufman

-Speaking in Baudrillardian terms: Through the colonization of the last frontier---our immediate consciousness---companies are constructing a virtual yet hyper-realistic world that suggests there is no truth behind it.
+Speaking in Baudrillardian terms, through the colonization of the last frontier---our immediate consciousness---companies are constructing a virtual yet hyper-realistic world that suggests there is no truth behind it.
 This process is evolving so rapidly that meaningful analysis becomes impossible.
 Our children will navigate a "meta"-reality, and they won't believe that the world depicted on their screens and other devices is real.
-I even doubt that they will consciously believe the stories of adverts.
+I also doubt that they will consciously believe the stories of adverts.
 Instead they run the risk of becoming cynical; of perceiving the real world as virtual.
 Threfore, they may consider everything as a scene to be observed, and all their actions as performances that can be captured and reviewed at any given moment.
 This would deny them a live of moments and turn it into a plan for later presentations.
+Kids sense the digital world in a peculiar, allusive, and meta-like state.
+This is why their memes are perpetually ironic, detached, self-referential, and buried beneath twenty layers of irony; truth is completely dead to them.
+They look at a *postmodern* president and culture and ask: what on earth is this?
+They see Coca Cola advertisements that are knowingly winking and smiling at them, and they see through this, to put it mildly, nonsense---forget it, leave me alone with your cheerfulness and just give me that drink.

 To keep the machine running, capitalism needs desires that it can satisfy.
 Therefore, it has to channel desires into products.